elk-audio/sushi/README.md

 There is a new Core Audio frontend (selectable with the `--coreaudio` command-line option) to interface directly with Core Audio.
 As an alternative, a Portaudio frontend is also available (with the `--portaudio` flag).

 With Core Audio, you can select other devices than the default with the `--audio-input-device-uid` and `--audio-output-device-uid` options.
-To find out the right number there, you can launch Sushi with the `--dump-portaudio-devs` to get a list in JSON format printed to stdout.
+To find out the right number there, you can launch Sushi with the `--dump-audio-devices` together with `--coreaudio` to get a list in JSON format printed to stdout.

-MIDI support is provided through RtMidi and can access directly CoreMidi devices.
+MIDI support is provided through RtMidi and can access CoreMidi devices directly.

 LV2 support is currently not available for macOS.

+## Sushi Windows
+Since version 1.2, Sushi can be built natively for Windows.

+The suggested audio frontend for Windows is Portaudio (selectable with the `--portaudio` option), which can use most available sound device apis on Windows.
+You can select which devices to use with the `--audio-input-device` and `--audio-output-device` options.
+As with Core Audio, to find the id corresponding to a device, launch Sushi with the `--dump-audio-devices` option together with `--portaudio` to get a JSON formatted list printed to stdout.

+By default, Portaudio does not support Asio, to build with Asio support, pass the `-DPA_USE_ASIO=ON` flag to cmake.
+This will download and build the Asio SDK automatically.

+LV2 support is currently not available for Windows.

 ## Example Sushi configuration files in repository
 Under `misc/config_files` in this repository, we have a large variety of example Sushi configuration files.